John K. Emmerson

 John Kenneth Emmerson (March 17, 1908 – March 24, 1984) was an American diplomat, and specialist on Japan and Northeast Asia.

 Early life

 Emmerson was a native of Cañon City, Colorado.
 He earned degrees from the Sorbonne, Colorado College and New York University.
 He served in Taiwan and Japan before World War II.
 Before the war, he served under Ambassador Joseph Grew in Tokyo.

 World War II

 In October 1944, Emmerson was sent to Yenan in China to interrogate Japanese prisoners of war captured by Chinese communists.
 In Yanan, Emmerson met Sanzo Nosaka (who was using the alias Susumu Okano at the time), leader of the Japanese Communist Party.

+Assigned to Peru, Emmerson argued that Japanese individuals in Peru were unassimilated and “emotionally tied to their homeland” and represented a clear “problem of hemisphere defense.”
+His view became the foundation of State Department and U.S. policy on the Japanese in Peru and led to the United States pushing for the deportation and incarceration of Japanese Peruvians.